 - promote correct activation of your abdominal muscles

-- to get your abdominal muscles moving after being in a suboptimal position for a number of months
+- get your abdominal muscles moving after being in a suboptimal position for a number of months

-- to avoid increased intra-abdominal forces.
+- avoid increased intra-abdominal forces.

 Postnatal Clinical Movement Therapy at Wisdom Physiotherapy in Nedlands is a safe and targeted way to help you get on top of this condition.